If your job scheduler is making your job more difficult, it might be time to migrate.

 Get everything you need to help plan your next job scheduler migration.

 6 Best Practices for a Successful Job Scheduler Migration

 - Automate Your Migration

-Many IT Automation platforms include an automated migration tool that helps users keep existing data intact as they move over to a new job scheduler.
+The best job schedulers include an automated migration tool that helps users keep existing data intact as they move over to a new job scheduler.
 By using an automated migration tool, IT can minimize the risk of manual errors and of losing critical workflows.
 Automating can make a migration faster and easier for IT as it does not require as many developer resources.
 This is especially true for larger or more complex environments: If your team will need to migrate more than a few hundred jobs, an automated migration tool can save a lot of time.

 - Use the Cutover method.

 The Cutover method for migrating requires moving workflows one-by-one into the new scheduler.
 As each workflow is migrated, it gets tested, and when it tests successfully the workflow in the old scheduler is disabled until, finally, there is nothing running in the old scheduler.
 The Cutover method includes the cautious pragmatism of running both schedulers side-by-side over several weeks, while allowing for the velocity and efficiency IT needs to stay ahead of business demands.

 Running a smooth migration starts with a taking an inventory of the workflows, jobs, objects, etc., that are to be migrated.
 Then, map the dependencies for those workflows and prioritize which items need to be moved, first.
 The goal is to avoid migrating a workflow that cannot run in the new job scheduler because of missing dependencies.
 The best way to do this is to place dependencies (and anything else a workflow might need to successfully run, such as alerts, scheduling, or documentation) into a folder which can be migrated with the workflow.